syntacticsolutions/vue-virtual-table-scroller/README.md

 ### Header Config Rules

-Each object in the header array will map to a value in the table.
+Each object in the header array will map to a value in the table.<br/>

-Key, and Label are required, but type and sortable are optional.
+Key, and Label are required, but type and sortable are optional.<br/>

-Type is used for sorting on date values, and rendering images.
+Type is used for sorting on date values, and rendering images.<br/>

 `sortable: true` will enable sorting by clicking on the column header.